Casey Weathers: Tampa Bay Rays

 On May 26, 2014, Weathers signed a minor league deal with the Tampa Bay Rays.

 Cleveland Indians

-On December 31, 2014, Weathers signed a minor league deal with the Cleveland Indians.
+On December 31, 2014, Weathers signed a minor league contract with the Cleveland Indians.
+He split the 2015 season between the High–A Lynchburg Hillcats and Double–A Akron RubberDucks, registering a combined 3.10 ERA with 55 strikeouts and 4 saves across 49 1/3 innings pitched.

+Weathers spent the 2016 campaign with Akron, making 23 appearances and logging a 3.54 ERA with 30 strikeouts across 28 innings of work.
+He elected free agency following the season on November 7, 2016.

 Fargo-Moorhead RedHawks

 On April 20, 2017, Weathers signed with the Fargo-Moorhead RedHawks of the American Association of Independent Professional Baseball.
 He was released on December 15, 2017.

 Coaching career

 Weathers was hired prior to the 2020 season by the Cincinnati Reds as a rehabilitation coach and Arizona League pitching coach.
 As of 2022, he is the pitching coach of the Triple-A Louisville Bats.

 International career

 Weathers pitched for the United States national baseball team in the 2008 Summer Olympics, winning the Bronze medal.
 He pitched in three games, recording a save in Match #28 against Japan.